Here are the top four questions Syracuse Abroad staff receives from students considering a semester in London:

 What are the possibilities to do an internship?

 Students can apply for an internship, but must do so by the application due date by submitting the Internship Request form and a resume with their application.
-Once they are accepted to the program, SU Abroad staff will send their materials to the SU London internship coordinator, who will try to set up an interview in London.
+Once they are accepted to the program, Syracuse Abroad staff will send their materials to the Syracuse London internship coordinator, who will try to set up an interview in London.
 All placements are contingent upon successful interviews in London.
 All students seeking an internship must apply for a Tier 4 visa, which requires an additional fee.

 Is a visa required for London?